ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     interests:
       - formula1
       - football
-    bio: Kevin is our Super Stores Supervisor who has the responsible role of controlling all goods that enter and leave the factory.
+    bio: Kevin is our cheerful Stores Supervisor who has the responsible role of controlling all goods that enter and leave the factory.
 With many years of stores experience, Kev is an efficient and valuable member of the team who always leaves us smiling with his favourite words "Happy Days!"
 Kev is a